ACS Members Meeting in October 2024

 Our latest publications include Les Jackson and Cliff Gladwin: Masters of their Craft, in which John Shawcroft’s account of the Derbyshire fast bowlers who formed the most dangerous new-ball attack in the County Championship throughout most of the 1950s.
 Jackson and Gladwin came from mining villages, and their physiques were developed by years at the coalface, but they received little recognition from England’s Test selectors: Jackson appeared in only two Tests, 12 years apart, which Fred Trueman put down to snobbery, while Gladwin played eight Tests and toured South Africa, but operated in Alec Bedser’s shadow.

 In Town v Gown; City v Village: A History of Cricket in Cambridge, Tony Watts examines Cambridge’s rich cricket culture and tradition.
 Though Town and Gown never harnessed their joint resources satisfactorily, the University provided first-class cricket for well over a century, bringing county and international teams to Fenner’s, while strong city clubs played ‘friendly’ cricket on college grounds.
 But in recent years, university cricket has lost its first-class status, and the growth of integrated club leagues has shifted the balance from city clubs to surrounding villages.
+The initial print run of this book has now sold out.
+Further copies are being printed and we expect to be able to fulfil orders before Christmas.

 The latest issue of The Cricket Statistician, edited by Jonathan Northall, is sent to members in their quarterly mailings, but extra copies and previous issues are available in the shop.